Behind the Scenes: What Happens at La Fête the Week Before Your Wedding

 Wedding morning at La Fête has a rhythm to it.

-The team arrives early for a final walkthrough: every detail is checked, every arrangement is assessed (Kennedy will often make small adjustments to keep things fresh), and every detail is obsessed over while we await your arrival.
+The team arrives early for a final walkthrough: every detail is checked, every arrangement is assessed, and every corner of the space is obsessed over while we await your arrival.
+This is where we check paper towels in the bathroom, make sure the soap is refilled and take a final pass thru every space.

 The goal by the time the first vendor arrives — typically the photographer for detail shots — is that the venue looks absolutely perfect and our team has anticipated every need.
-The couple and their guests should walk into a space that feels like it was built specifically for them, because in a very real sense, it was.
+You and your guests should walk into a space that feels like it was built specifically for you, because in a very real sense, it was.

 What You're Actually Paying For